Eador. Imperium

 - 100 % negative mentions

 Players generally find the grinding aspect of the game to be tedious and repetitive, with many expressing that it detracts from the overall enjoyment.
-While some appreciate the potential for deeper gameplay once familiar with the mechanics, the lack of variety and persistence in tasks leads to a sense of monotony, particularly in developing economies and managing heroes.
-Overall, the grind can feel excessive and detracts from the game's fun factor.
+The lack of persistence and standardized gameplay contributes to a sense of monotony, particularly in developing economies and heroes.
+While some see potential for improvement, the current grind can make the experience feel less engaging over time.

 “I didn't think this would bother me that much, but it made everything feel more tedious.”